sanchitram1/infinite-odds/frontend/README.md

 # Double or Bust - Coin Flip Game

 A React-based coin flip game where players can double their stake or lose everything.

-Built with React and Supabase for data persistence.
+## Stack

+- React
+- Supabase
+- Hardhat (TBD, for contract stuff)
+- Vercel (TBD, for deployment)

 ## Game Mechanics